RachelTechie/RachelTechie.github.io/_pages/about.md

 # ✨ Selected Projects
 ## Omi-modal Large Language Model (2024)

 - Proposeed EMOVA, a novel end-to-end omni-modal LLM that can see, hear and speak.
-Weuseacontinuous vision encoder and a semantic-acoustic disentangled speech tokenizer for seamless omni-modal alignment and diverse speech style controllability.
+We use a continuous vision encoder and a semantic-acoustic disentangled speech tokenizer for seamless omni-modal alignment and diverse speech style controllability.
 - Introduced an efficient text-centric omni-modal alignment which can further improve the vision-language and speech capabilities, even compared with the corresponding bi-modal aligned counterparts (i.e., image-text only and speech-text only alignment).
-- For the first time, EMOVA achieve state-of-the-art comparable performance on both the vision-language and speech benchmarks simultaneously, while supporting flexible spoken dialogues with vivid emotions.
+- For the first time, EMOVA achieve SoTA comparable performance on both the vision-language and speech benchmarks simultaneously, while supporting flexible spoken dialogues with vivid emotions.

 ## Alignment of LLMs and MLLMs (2023-2024)